-Prostate cancer remains the most common cancer amongst Canadian men.
-And while initial treatments for prostate cancer are usually successful and five-year survival rates relatively good, the disease can progress to a lethal form of the disease, known as metastatic castration-resistant prostate cancer (mCRPC) for which current drug treatments are ineffective.
-Early detection and new treatment options are needed for men with this aggressive type of the disease.
+Prostate cancer is the most common cancer among Canadian men.
+And while initial treatments are usually successful and five-year survival rates are relatively high, more effective solutions are needed for patients with aggressive sub-types of the disease.

 When prostate cancer recurs, physicians are often unable to precisely identify where the new disease is located.
 This leaves two treatment options: therapies that target the whole prostate, or androgen deprivation therapy that reduces the level of androgen hormones (such as testosterone), which prostate cancer cells use to grow.